 Potassium is an essential mineral that plays a key role in blood pressure regulation.
 However, a large proportion of the population does not obtain sufficient potassium from their diet (24, 25).

 Other Potential Benefits

 Once again, no diet has a magical effect, and the potential benefits of a vegan diet very much depend on the specific foods consumed.

 However, for a diet rich in whole plant foods, the diet should provide large amounts of polyphenols, which are associated with various potential health benefits (26).

 Plant-based diets, rich in plant foods, have consistently led to weight loss in large cohort studies and randomized controlled trials (27, 28, 29).

 That said, any reasonably well-formulated diet can result in weight loss.

-For example, omnivorous ketogenic diets have also been effective for weight loss in clinical trials.
+For example, in clinical trials, omnivorous ketogenic diets have also been effective for weight loss.